P. R. Sreejesh: International career

 Sreejesh had earlier played for India at the 2012 Summer Olympics in London, and then World Cup in 2014.
 At the 2014 Asian Games in Incheon, South Korea, he starred in Indian's gold medal win, when he saved two penalty strokes against Pakistan in the final.
 At the 2014 Champions Trophy and 2018 Champions Trophy, he was adjudged "Goalkeeper of the Tournament".
 Following impressive performances in 2014, he was nominated for the award of Best Male Goalkeeper; he eventually lost to Jaap Stockmann of the Netherlands.
 He was the captain of the team that won the silver medal at the 2016 Men's Hockey Champions Trophy held at London.

-On 13 Jul 2016, Sreejesh was given the responsibilities of the Captain of the Indian hockey team, taking over from Sardar Singh.
+On 13 Jul 2016, Sreejesh took over as captain of the Indian hockey team from Sardar Singh.